jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 ## User story 5
 _As a user, I want to be warned if I try to add a contact with an existing phone number or email address, so that I can avoid duplicates_

-- [ ] Should not add a contact with an existing phone number
-- [ ] Should not add a contact with an existing email address
+- [x] Should not add a contact with an existing phone number or email address
 - [ ] Should return a message after the operation

 ---